rogerhu/android-rest-client-template/success.md

 Switch back to your Android app and try to login again!

-If you are using the default callback URL provided in this project, clicking this [oauth://cprest](oauth://cprest) link should close the app.
+If you are using the default callback URL provided in this project, clicking this <a id="oauth">link</a> should close the app.

 For more details, see: